blubin/Update-MOTD/README.md

 2. `sudo mv 10-help-text \#10-help-text`

 ## Removing the standard "motd-news" text
 You may not want to display the rather verbose standard "motd-news" text.

+You can edit `/etc/default/motd-news` and set `ENABLED=0`

-Stopping this is as simple as moving the file aside:
+An alternative is to simply move the script aside:
 1. `cd /etc/update-motd.d`
 2. `sudo mv 50-motd-news \#50-motd-news`